Finding a Book Publisher

 Now, you're probably thinking that if I was writing, I would have posted something here so I could earn an income.
 However, I couldn't because I was off publishing for other organizations and businesses rather than self-publishing on the Hubpages (or any other) platform.

-I was not getting paid a lot (not like I was getting paid much here either), but by getting published BY other businesses rather than ON these businesses, I was building my portfolio.
+I was not getting paid a lot (not like I was getting paid much here either), but by getting published by other businesses rather than on these businesses, I was building my portfolio.
 When applying for writing jobs, some will ask you for a "writer's resume," which is something I will cover on another post.

 Last year, I published my first book.
-It's a poetry/photography book that I self published to get my name out there and so I can say I actually have a published book.
-This is important because some companies will not even give you a chance unless you already have a publication out, be it self published or not.
+It's a poetry/photography book that I self-published to get my name out there and so I can say I actually have a published book.
+This is important because some companies will not even give you a chance unless you already have a publication out, be it self-published or not.
 This is their way of seeing if you are serious about writing or if you are doing this as a pass-time (which if you are, they do not have to know that!).

 Now I am working on a new manuscript titled Red.
 I want this book and my future books to be published by large publication companies or small local companies if I want more artistic control.
 When looking at various publishing companies, they ask for a variety of different things and they all have different expectations.
-It was very confusing, time consuming, and discouraging at times.
-Read on and I can show you how to organize all this information and get started.
+It was very confusing, time-consuming, and discouraging at times.
+Read on, and I can show you how to organize all this information and get started.

 In case you weren't aware, not all publishers publish everything.
 Even if they do, they focus on specific genres.
 Take a look at other books similar to or the same as your genre, especially ones you really like personally.
-Write them down on a list with the book titles as a drop down.
+Write them down on a list with the book titles as a dropdown.